da-cali/linux-x1-tablet/README.md

 ### Notes

 * The custom acpi loader does not currently support dual boot with Windows, so if you installed a kernel using this guide and want to boot on Windows you will have to disable the custom acpi loader first, and update the grub before rebooting.
+To uninstall the custom acpi loader delete both /etc/grub.d/01_acpi and /boot/dsdt.aml, update grub and restart.
+* Wifi power saving mode can make the wifi unstable.
+You can check the power management status of your wifi with the "iwconfig" command, and desactivate wifi power save with TLP.
 * Tested in Ubuntu 20.04 with BIOS v1.36.